Diana Baker Smith

 The 2024 Judy Wheeler Commission is made possible by the generosity of the Simpson Family.

-Installation view and performance, Falling Towards Another (A Score for the Void), Judy Wheeler Commission, Perth Institute of Contemporary Art, 2024.
+Installation view and performance, Diana Baker Smith, Falling Towards Another (A Score for the Void), Judy Wheeler Commission, Perth Institute of Contemporary Art, 2024.
 Photo: Daniel Grant.

 Diana Baker Smith and Kate Blackmore